-For this recipe you will simmer in a large pot:
+For this recipe you will simmer in a large pot on the stove:

-- Yellow onion: Or you can use white onion or sweet onion instead.
+- Yellow onion: Or white onion or sweet onion.

 - Fresh garlic cloves: Or substitute with dried garlic powder.

-- Sweet potato: We will use one large sweet potato for this recipe.
-But you could also try butternut squash for a different variation!
+- Sweet potato: We'll use one large sweet potato for this recipe (or about two cups cubed).
+You could also try butternut squash for a different variation!

 - Black beans: Beans are a great source of plant-based protein and fiber.
-They're a great hearty base for this chili.
+They're a delicious & hearty base for this chili!

-- Canned diced tomatoes: Either regular or fire-roasted work great.
+- Canned diced tomatoes: I use fire-roasted tomatoes, but regular work great too.

 - Vegetable broth: Be sure to use low sodium if desired.

-- Chili powder: I use a mild chili powder, most often from the brand "Simply Organic".
-But if you are concerned about the spice level, simply cut back on the chili powder, and increase the other seasonings.
+- Chili powder: I use mild chili powder, most often from "Simply Organic".
+But if you're concerned about the spice level, simply cut back the chili powder, and increase the other seasonings instead.
 Most chili powders have only a slight hint of heat, but it can vary depending on how much cayenne pepper they contain.